 To analyze an income statement, you can perform vertical and horizontal analysis to help determine the financial strength of a company.
 Obviously, the further back you analyze, the better overall picture you'll receive in regards to the company's financial performance.

 Vertical analysis is a top-down approach, where each line item is compared to total revenue as a percentage.
-This enables you to see relative proportions, which is useful when applied across multiple time periods and to compare between different industries/sectors and companies.
+This is helpful when examining relative proportions, which is useful when applied across multiple time periods and to compare between different industries/sectors and companies.

-Completing a vertical analysis will therefore help you analyze where costs increased and decreased over a particular period, as well as which line items contributed the most to profit margins, among other things.
-Naturally, this may expose certain weaknesses and strengths the company may have, which you can then choose to look into further before making an investment decision.
+Completing a vertical analysis will therefore help you analyze where costs increased and decreased over a particular period, as well as which line items contributed the most to profit margins.
+This may expose certain weaknesses and strengths the company may have, which you can then choose to look into further before making an investment decision.

 To understand this better, Verizon's 3-year vertical analysis is shown below: